An active Transverse Energy Filter based on microstructured Si-PIN diodes with an angular-selective detection efficiency: Summary and outlook

 \section{Summary and outlook}

 We have introduced the concept of a low-energy electron detector with specific angular response (aTEF) based on a microstructured Si-PIN diode.
-It is able to suppress electrons with low incident angles relative to the detector's surface normal or to the magnetic field axis in case of magnetically guided electrons, and thus discriminate between different cyclotron radii.
-Using microstructured commercial $(1\times 1)\,$cm$^2$ Hamamatsu Si-PIN diodes as aTEFs, we successfully demonstrated this principle in a test setup using an angular-selective photoelectron source. \\ Although the microstructuring procedure caused a significant reduction in energy resolution, the ansatz might be improved by modified microstructuring and passivation methods.
-As an application, such detectors could serve to reduce electron background at the KATRIN experiment, which has a significantly different angular distribution than the signal electrons.
+It is able to suppress electrons with low incident angles relative to the detector's surface normal.
+Applying microstructuring by ICP-RIE at the Münster Nanofabrication Facility to commercial $(1\times 1)\,$cm$^2$ Hamamatsu Si-PIN diodes, we successfully demonstrated the aTEF principle in a test setup using an angular-selective photoelectron source. \\ Although the microstructuring procedure caused a significant increase in leakage current and a reduction in charge collection and energy resolution, a detection efficiency of the microstructured channel walls of $(71\pm 6)\,\%$ at \SI{40}{\degree} incident angle to the detector surface normal for \SI{20}{\kilo\electronvolt} electrons was achieved.
+The leakage current was reduced by cooling the microstructured detector to down to \SI{-100}{\celsius}, the overall performance might be further improved by modified microstructuring and surface-passivation methods.\\ As an application, such detectors could serve to reduce electron background at the KATRIN experiment, which has a significantly different angular distribution than the signal electrons.
+In the multiple Tesla-strong magnetic field at the KATRIN detector, the electrons gyrate around magnetic-field lines, thus the different electron angles correspond to different cyclotron radii being discriminated by the channel geometry of the aTEF.
 Assuming the background distribution shown in fig. \ref{fig:background_at_KATRIN}, the aTEF geometry for optimal signal-to-background ratio at KATRIN was determined to have a hexagon side length $s = \SI{80}{\micro\meter}$, a channel depth of $l = \SI{250}{\micro\meter}$ and a wall thickness of $d = \SI{10}{\micro\meter}$\,\footnote{The wall thickness and depth are a compromise between a good open-area ratio, good angular selectivity and a sufficient mechanical stability of the detector.}.
-With such a geometry, a background reduction by a factor between 3 and 5 would be possible, depending on the fraction of autoionizing states contributing to the background, otherwise produced by Rydberg atoms.
-The aTEF prototypes used in this work all had thicker and shorter channels, were much smaller than the actual \SI{9}{cm} KATRIN detector, and suffered from inhomogeneities and an overall rough surface after microstructuring.
-The challenges in nanofabrication are expected to be overcome by the fabrication at IZM.
-The bigger challenge at KATRIN is the reverse $n^+np^+$ doping-layer structure of its detector.
-In contrast to the $p^+nn^+$ diodes studied here, the $n^+$ layer needs to be structured, and the depletion zone would spread from the bulk towards the channels.
-Consequently, the channel grounds could be sensitive as well and would require an additional passivation layer.
-Respective performance tests with a reverse doping-layer structure are underway.
+The parameters were obtained using a dedicated Monte-Carlo electron-tracking simulation which is described in detail in \cite{Gauda_2022} and uses the specific experimental parameters of the KATRIN setup.
+With such a geometry, a background reduction by a factor between 3 and 5 would be possible, depending on the fraction of autoionizing states contributing to the background, otherwise produced by Rydberg atoms, while retaining around \SI{80}{\percent} of signal efficiency, if the detection efficiency of the channel walls can be enhanced to the one of a commcercial diode.
+Estimating the impact on the squared neutrino-mass uncertainty $\delta m_\nu^2$, which is the key parameter at KATRIN, via \,\cite{KATRINDesignReport}